Integration Tests

 The challenge

-The challenge of writing integration tests is that simple_deploy is a standalone management command.
+The challenge of writing integration tests is that deploy is a standalone management command.
 The project has no settings of its own.
 There are no apps, no manage.py file, or anything like that.

-My current approach to integration testing is to copy the example project to a temp dir, and then run simple_deploy against that temp project.
-Including the --integration-testing flag when running simple_deploy prevents any network calls from being made.
+The current approach to integration testing is to copy the example project to a temp dir, and then run manage.py deploy against that temp project.
+Including the --integration-testing flag when running the deploy command prevents any network calls from being made.

 Running integration tests